parrt/cs652/projects/Java-REPL.md

 You are free to use Java 8, as that is how I will test your code.

 As usual, you should try sending in all sorts of random input in an effort to make your program robust.
-Expect that I will do something like that during testing.
 If I were you, I would try sending in lots of random Java code to ensure your program operates correctly.

 ## Resources